The HOT yoga diet

 Hot yoga is great for many reasons, but it results in the body getting very warm which can result in a lot of sweat.
 Some people claim that hot yoga will ‘sweat out toxins’, but it may not be as simple as that.
 Our body is a complex, intelligent system, with our organs such as the liver and kidneys getting rid of toxins for us.
 So, although there are many benefits to hot yoga such as improved muscle flexibility, increased blood flow to the arms and legs due to the physical nature of the exercise and, of course, stress relief (anyone who’s tried hot yoga knows it can make us feel calmer and, in some cases, brand new after an amazing class), the hot aspect cannot work miracles.

-In most cases people perceive hot yoga as more demanding on the body so for a hot yoga diet, here are some tips on how to prepare for your sweaty, energising hot yoga class.
+In most cases people perceive hot yoga as more demanding on the body so here are some tips on how to prepare for your sweaty, energising hot yoga class.

 Hydration is key